This post has been updated.

 To quantify the speed of anything, one needs to identify its beginning and end.
 For our purposes, a “thought” will be defined as the mental activities engaged from the moment sensory information is received to the moment an action is initiated.
 This definition necessarily excludes many experiences and processes one might consider to be “thoughts.”

 Here, a “thought” includes processes related to perception (determining what is in the environment and where), decision-making (determining what to do) and action-planning (determining how to do it).
 The distinction between, and independence of, each of these processes is blurry.
-Further, each of these processes, and perhaps even their sub-components, It’s amazing to consider that a given thought can be generated and acted on in less than 150 ms. could be considered “thoughts” on their own.
+Further, each of these processes, and perhaps even their sub-components, could be considered “thoughts” on their own.
 But we have to set our start- and endpoints somewhere to have any hope of tackling the question.

 Finally, trying to identify one value for the “speed of thought” is a little like trying to identify one maximum speed for all forms of transportation, from bicycles to rockets.
 There are many different kinds of thoughts that can vary greatly in timescale.